The very latest version, source code and documentation for RomWBW can be found here.

 Now press the “S” key to set the time to the values entered above.

-WARNING: Charge must be off as SC126 does not have a rechargeable battery.
+WARNING: Charge must be off as the RTC is assumed not to have a rechargeable battery.

 Preparing an SD card